abhifreez/image-compression-sam-app/README.md

 # image-compress-sam-app

 ##Instructions:

+### Step 1: sam build

+### Step 2: sam package --template-file template.yaml --output-template-file pck.yml --s3-bucket tetris-testbucket-v1

-sam deploy --template-file /Users/abhinavagarwal/Documents/Developer/image-compress-sam/image-compress-sam-app/pck.yml --stack-name <YOUR STACK NAME>
+### Step 2: sam deploy --template-file /Users/abhinavagarwal/Documents/Developer/image-compress-sam/image-compress-sam-app/pck.yml --stack-name image-compress-sam

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.